Bullfighting: Portugal

 Queen Maria II of Portugal prohibited bullfighting in 1836 with the argument that it was unbefitting for a civilised nation.
 The ban was lifted in 1921, but in 1928 a law was passed that forbade the killing of the bull during a fight.
 In practice, bulls still frequently die after a fight from their injuries or by being slaughtered by a butcher.

 In 2001, matador Pedrito de Portugal controversially killed a bull at the end of a fight after spectators encouraged him to do so by chanting "Kill the bull!
 Kill the bull!"
 The crowds gave Pedrito a standing ovation, hoisted him on their shoulders and paraded him through the streets.
 Hours later the police arrested him and charged him with a fine, but they released him after crowds of angry fans surrounded the police station.
 A long court case ensued, finally resulting in Pedrito's conviction in 2007 with a fine of €100,000.
 In 2002, the Portuguese government gave Barrancos, a village near the Spanish border where bullfighting fans stubbornly persisted in encouraging the killing of bulls during fights, a dispensation from the 1928 ban.

 Various attempts have been made to ban bullfighting in Portugal, both nationally (in 2012 and 2018) and locally, but so far unsuccessful.
 In July 2018, animalist party PAN presented a proposal at the Portuguese Parliament to abolish all types of bullfighting in the country.
 Left-wing party Left Bloc voted in favour of the proposal but criticised its lack of solutions to the foreseen consequences of the abolition.
 The proposal was however categorically rejected by all other parties, that cited freedom of choice and respect for tradition as arguments against it.

 Spain

-The parliament of the Spanish region of Catalonia voted in favour of a ban on bullfighting in 2009, which went into effect in 2012.
+The parliament of the autonomous community of Catalonia voted in favour of a ban on bullfighting in 2009, which went into effect in 2012.
 The Spanish national parliament passed a law in 2013 stating that bullfighting is an 'indisputable' part of Spain's 'cultural heritage'; this law was used by the Spanish Constitutional Court in 2016 to overturn the Catalan ban of 2012.
 When the island of Mallorca adopted a law in 2017 that prohibited the killing of a bull during a fight, this law was also declared partially unconstitutional by the Spanish Constitutional Court in 2018, as the judges ruled that the death of the bull was part of the essence of a corrida.
+Despite a general decline in popularity among the broader population, bullfighting has seen a revival among younger audiences in Spain.
+Statistics from the Culture Ministry for the 2021–22 season indicate that teenagers aged 15–19 were the largest group attending bullfights.